eduvpn/documentation/README.md

 You can find documentation, scripts and deploy instructions for various scenarios.

+## Security Contact

+If you find a security problem in the code, the deployed service(s) and want to report it responsibly, contact [fkooman@tuxed.net](mailto:fkooman@tuxed.net).
+You can use PGP.
+My key is `0x9C5EDD645A571EB2`.
+The full fingerprint is `6237 BAF1 418A 907D AA98  EAA7 9C5E DD64 5A57 1EB2`.

+The security contact will change in the future, but for now you can use the above information.

 # Features

 - OpenVPN server accepting connections on both UDP and TCP ports;